rstojnic/lazydata/README.md

 You can now git commit and push your  `my_script.py` and `lazydata.yml` files as you normally would.

-To upload the stored data files to S3 use:
+To copy the stored data files to S3 use:

 ```bash
 $ lazydata push